 Instagram highlight covers are the little circles that hang out right underneath your IG profile bio.
-They are a great way to both save and categorize your stories, and creating custom highlight covers can make your brand look super polished.
-Not only is it a perfect way to showcase your brand and entice your followers to engage with your content, but it’s also pretty easy to do.
-In this article we’ll show you a couple ways that you can make custom Instagram highlight cover icons in PicMonkey, show you some examples of great highlight cover designs, and walk you through how to add your custom cover to Instagram.
+They are a great way to both save and categorize your stories, plus creating custom highlight covers can make your brand look super polished.
+In this article we’ll show you a couple ways that you can make custom Instagram highlight covers in PicMonkey, give you examples of great highlight cover designs, and walk you through how to add your custom cover to Instagram.
+Ready, set, go!

 How to make a custom Instagram highlight cover in PicMonkey

-Start with a blank canvas that’s set to Instagram Stories dimensions (1080 x 1920 pixels).
+Start with a blank canvas that’s set to Instagram Story dimensions (1080 x 1920 pixels).

 Choose a background color or add your own custom hex code.

-Head to Graphics and choose an icon from collection or add your own.
+Use the Graphic Tools tab to add an icon from one of our collections, or add your own.

 1. Start with a blank canvas

-From the PicMonkey homepage, scroll down to the Collage Layouts and Blank Canvases section and click the link that says See all blanks.
+From the PicMonkey homepage, scroll down to the Blanks section and click See all blanks.
 From there you’ll be taken to a page where you can choose your blank canvas size.
-Scroll down and select Instagram Story Highlight Cover.
-You’ll be prompted to name your file and then the canvas will open in the editor.
+Scroll down and select Instagram Story Highlight Cover to open the canvas in the editor.

 2. Choose a background color